-The biotope occurs in reduced (18-30 ppt) or variable (18-35 ppt) salinity, (JNCC, 2015), the decrease in salinity assessed at the benchmark is to low salinity (<18 ppt).
+The biotope occurs in reduced (18-30 ppt) (JNCC, 2015).
+The decrease in salinity assessed at the benchmark is to low salinity (<18 ppt).
 The available evidence (summarised below) suggests that the characterizing species are tolerant of a short-term decrease to low salinity but it is likely that for species such as Limecola balthica long-term reductions would lead to mortality.